‘Effective worm control – cattle must be allowed to develop a level of natural immunity’

-The ideal approach to controlling lung, gut and stomach worms is to use a worming program that allows some exposure to the worm larvae, but kills adult worms before they cause clinical signs of disease, according to Kanturk vet Eamon O’Flynn.
+The ideal approach to controlling lung, gut and stomach worms is to use a wormer that allows some exposure to the worm larvae but kills adult worms before they cause clinical signs of disease, according to Kanturk vet Eamon O’Flynn.

 “A worm control programme should be directed towards the three main types of parasites.
-These are lung worms which cause hoose, stomach worms and gut worms.
+These are lung worms, which cause hoose, stomach worm and gut worms.

 The cost of lungworm infection in dairy herds is estimated at €160/cow/year.
 This is mainly due to reduced milk yield which can be up to 6L/cow/day.
-Hoose also results in body condition loss and a drop in fertility, which can lead to longer calving intervals and increased culling.
+Hoose also results in body condition loss and a drop in fertility, leading to a longer calving interval and increased culling.

-All of this highlights the importance of using a product which allows the calf to develop natural immunity to hoose during the first grazing season.
+All of this highlights the importance of using a product which allows the calf to develop natural immunity to hoose during its first grazing season.

 Eamon said that the Repidose bolus has season-long protection and because of the product’s pulse release system where the anthelmintic is strategically released into the animal’s system.

-Shane Naughton of MSD Animal Health explained that the bolus is divided into seven individual chambers and every three weeks, a therapeutic dose of the anthelmintic oxfendazole is released into the animal’s gut.
+Shane Naughton of MSD Animal Health said the bolus is divided into seven individual chambers and every three weeks, a therapeutic dose of the anthelmintic oxfendazole is released into the animal’s gut.

-“This allows some exposure of the calf’s immune system to lungworm and stomach larvae, thereby enabling the development of immunity without the animal developing clinical signs.”
+“This allows some exposure of the calf’s immune system to lungworm and stomach larvae thereby enabling the development of immunity without the animal developing clinical signs.”